Our visit to Gulliver’s Kingdom – Matlock Bath by Kerry, Mark, Alex (12) and Charlie (4)

 Living in Sheffield we are only an hour drive from Gulliver’s Kingdom which we all know is a nice distance for a day out with the kids.
 Gives just enough time to not get the usual ‘I’m bored’ or ‘Are we there yet?’ that drives us all crazy after the 4th time!

 Being the school holidays I was dreading it being over crowded, busy and having to stand in long queues, you know like most places!
-The theme park opened at 10.30am and we arrived just after 11.30am and literally got parked straight away and got straight in the gate too, not a single queue!
+Gulliver’s Kingdom opened at 10.30am and we arrived just after 11.30am and literally got parked straight away and got straight in the gate too, not a single queue!
 Bonus = great start.

 When we got inside, I must say I thought bits of it looked a little worn, needs a bit of a paint lift but it was good to see that was being done around the park too.
 We saw a workman painting up a horse as we travelled along the Log Flume.